 Food Standards Australia New Zealand (FSANZ) received an Application from Laffort Services on 11 April 2007 seeking permission to use mannoproteins extracted from yeast cell walls as a food additive in wine to inhibit the crystallisation of potassium bitartrate.
 The Application seeks to vary Standards 1.3.1 - Food Additives and 4.5.1 - Wine Production Requirements (Australia only) of the Australia New Zealand Food Standards Code (the Code).
-If the Application is approved, a variation to Standard 1.3.4 - Identity and Purity will also be required.
+A variation to Standard 1.3.4 - Identity and Purity will also be required.